Virtual IPs considered primary when using interface tracking for ipv6

 Expected behavior: the VIP should never be configured or even considered to be advertised through radvd unless explicitly added to the subnets to be announced in the RA configuration.
 This could be added at the same time with functionality described in ticket #8262 with a "Primary interface prefix" as a dynamic object existing as default entry in the subnets field.

-#4 Updated by Jupiter Vuorikoski 3 days ago
+Updated by Jupiter Vuorikoski almost 4 years ago

 The problem of pfsense considering a VIP over the actual tracked interface IPv6 and never switching is still an issue that should be addressed.
 This is not something for some "long term design thought".